 How to Write: Prompts and Inspiration for Kids

-This story takes a popular subject—kids getting a pet—and adds cats of all sizes and shapes: all writing lessons should be this much fun.
-In the end, it’s the cousins and the cats that keep a reader turning the page.
-What kind of cat will Mellie choose?
-Will Dennis want the same kind of cat?
+This story takes a popular subject—kids getting a pet—and adds dogs of all sizes and shapes: all writing lessons should be this much fun.
+In the end, it’s cousins and the dogs that keep a reader turning the page.
+What kind of dog will Dennis choose?
+Will Mellie want the same kind of dog?

 This popular book hits many notes: